 Anyone I talked to over the next couple of weeks got to hear WAY more than they ever wished to know about this book.

-This book covers a lot of ground, without feeling like it’s jumping around too much or just a bunch of random facts thrown together.
+Quiet the Power of Introverts covers a lot of ground, without feeling like it’s jumping around too much or just a bunch of random facts thrown together.

 She starts with how our society became so enamored with extroversion – how the swing toward valuing charming, outgoing, witty, exuberant personalities and away from quiet, subdued, and humble happened.